Skip to main content

 Analyst Summary

-Both Baraja and Mobileye compete directly in the AI Robotics space, making this a head-to-head matchup within the same market segment.
+In the AI Robotics market, Baraja and Mobileye represent two distinct approaches.
 Baraja develops a novel lidar technology called Spectrum-Scan that steers laser beams using the natural dispersion of light through a prism rather than mechanical rotating mirrors or solid-state optical phased arrays, producing a solid-state lidar architecture that is more reliable and cost-effective than mechanical lidar alternatives for autonomous vehicle and robotics applications.
 Mobileye designs AI chips and software systems for advanced driver assistance and autonomous driving, producing the EyeQ system-on-chip series and associated computer vision software stack that is integrated into hundreds of millions of vehicles globally as the technical foundation for features including lane keeping, automatic emergency braking, and adaptive cruise control.

-Mobileye carries a known valuation of $15B, while Baraja's valuation has not been publicly disclosed.
+Only Mobileye has a public valuation on record ($7.6B); Baraja's has not been disclosed.
 Baraja has raised $32M in disclosed funding.

 Metrics Comparison